-Sarah Jo Wright: Sarah Jo is an alumnus of Conway Christian School and is currently attending the University of Central Arkansas.
+Sarah Jo Wright: Sarah Jo is an alumnus of Conway Christian School.
+She has an Associates Degree from Pulaski Technical College and is currently attending the University of Central Arkansas, where she is studying Creative Writing.
 She is a former member of the New Creation Dance Company and has been dancing at Sonshine Academy since she was a toddler.
 She has spent the last fifteen years studying dance and has worked with children in many of Sonshine's programs.
 In addition to being a member of the Platinum Company, Sarah Jo has been keeping up her training by attending For the Love of Dance and DanceMaker's Inc. workshops and recently took some classes at Broadway Dance Center in New York City.
 She also attended the Ad Deum Summer Dance Intensive at Palm Beach Atlantic University under the direction of Randall Flinn.
 She is trained in ballet, tap, jazz, pointe, modern, and lyrical.
 Sarah Jo is a talented young choreographer and has often been asked to help with the choreography of the Conway Christian School musicals.
+She also wrote several of the musical arrangements.
 She has also been trained in gymnastics and competitive cheerleading and is a proficient tumbler.
 Her experience with children and her years of professional dance training make her a vaulable asset to Sonshine's dance faculty.

 Haley Green: Haley began her dance training in elementary school at Irby's Dance Studio.
 She studied ballet, tap, jazz, pointe, lyrical, and hip hop for over thirteen years.
 She is a graduate of Conway High School and was a member of the CHS Dance Team throughout her high school career.
 Haley was also a member of the UCA Honeybears Dance Team for three years and was co-captain one of those years.
 Haley joined our dance faculty three years ago working with several of our Preschool Dance classes and has been a wonderful asset.
 We are delighted to have her share her gifts and talents here at Sonshine Academy.